-President Donald Trump declared on March 26, 2026, that his administration feels no urgency to secure a peace agreement with Iran despite mounting pressure from international mediators.
+President Donald Trump declared that his administration feels no urgency to secure a peace agreement with Iran despite mounting pressure from international mediators.
 Addressing reporters at a Cabinet meeting, he dismissed suggestions that his foreign policy team is scrambling for a resolution to the enduring hostilities.
 Media reports had circulated suggesting a frantic effort to stabilize the region, but the commander-in-chief countered those stories by asserting he does not care if a deal is reached immediately.
 His language maintains a posture of indifference designed to signal strength to Tehran and domestic critics alike.
+The report was dated March 26, 2026.

 Meanwhile, the technological dimensions of this confrontation have expanded into a digital shadow war that few in Washington fully comprehend.
 Pentagon officials have accelerated a secretive campaign to integrate autonomous systems into every facet of the military operations surrounding the Persian Gulf.
 The shift relies heavily on data-driven targeting and algorithmic decision-making, moving the conflict into an area where software speed replaces traditional human deliberation.
 It is a transition that has altered the rules of engagement for American forces stationed in the region.